Resurrection (2025 film)

-Resurrection (狂野时代 (Wild Times)) is a 2025 science fiction drama film written and directed by Bi Gan.
-It follows Miss Shu (Shu Qi) in a future where most of humanity has lost the capacity to dream, who discovers that one inhuman creature (Jackson Yee) is still able to experience them.
-She enters the monster's dreams, using her ability to perceive illusions to determine the truth in its visions of Chinese history.
-The film is divided into six chapters, with each representing one of the five senses, plus the mind.
+Resurrection (狂野时代 (Wild Times)) is a 2025 epic science fiction drama film written and directed by Bi Gan.
+Set in a future where humanity has given up dreaming, it stars Jackson Yee as a dying monster who becomes different characters as he relives 100 years across four dreams, aided by a woman (Shu Qi) using the lost techniques of cinema.
+The six segments of the film each corresponds to one of the six senses recognized in Buddhist thought in order of: Sight, Hearing, Taste, Smell, Touch, and Mind.

 The film had its world premiere at the main competition of the 2025 Cannes Film Festival on 22 May, where it won the Prix Spécial.
-It will be theatrically released in China on 22 November, and in France on 10 December by Les Films du Losange.
+It was theatrically released in China on 22 November by Huace Pictures, and in France on 10 December by Les Films du Losange.